All Episodes

 And his family wants justice for Jared.

-But it's also about the little girl who today will be exploited by drug cartels who know that sex trafficking can be more lucrative than trafficking drugs.
+But it's also about the little girl, who today will be exploited by drug cartels who know that sex trafficking can be more lucrative than trafficking drugs.

-Uh I wish I had more time to play more of that.
+I wish I had more time to play more of that.

-Uh all right, let's talk about the shutdown, what the answer is, and our Democrats gonna break from Nancy Pelosi, I'll give you a dollar.
+All right, let's talk about the shutdown, what the answer is, and are Democrats going to break from Nancy Pelosi?

 And what should the president do?